HackerFromEarth/Kioptrix-Lab/README.md

 ## Objective

 As a part of my path to PNPT by TCM Security, we were introduced to scanning and enumartion with a lab using a vulnerable machine called Kioptrix.
 We used the "Kioptrix: Level 1" vulnerable machine from VulnHub, which is is a great resource for hacking.
 The objective of the lab was to simply scan the device and enumerate the open ports for HTTP/S and SMB.
-The most important part was learning the tools and developing the methodology for the use of the tools to target hosts.
+The most important part was learning the tools and developing the methodology for the use of the tools when targeting hosts.

 ### Skills Learned